MIC-DKFZ/semantic_segmentation/README.md

 ## Setting up the Data

-How to setup the data.
-Currently the Cityscapes and Pascal Context Dataset is supported.
+Currently, the following datasets are supported: Cityscapes, Cityscapes_coarse and Pascal Context Dataset(59 and 60 classes).
-For adding other datasets look at the Customizing part
+Follow the instructions below to set up the respective datasets For adding other datasets look at the [customizing part](/config#dataset).

 ### Cityscapes
 <details><summary>Click to expand/collapse</summary>